mvolkmann/blog/src/swift/Xcode.md

 Approach #1:

 - Select Editor ...
-Side By Side Comparison or click the button in the upper-right containing left and right arrows.
+Side By Side Comparison or click the button in the upper-right containing right and left arrows.
-  Toggles to blue
+  The double arrow button toggles the diff display and its background changes between transparent and blue.

 Approach #2: